Running Barkd in a TEE: Hardware-protected keys in the cloud

 A TEE is a slice of CPU and memory the rest of the machine can't see into.
 The hypervisor schedules it, the host OS sits underneath it, other tenants share the same silicon, but none of them can read the bytes inside.

 For Barkd, that means the mnemonic and the derived keys can sit in RAM that the cloud provider literally cannot decrypt, even with full hypervisor access.
-The CPU vendor's attestation also lets a third party verify what code is running inside.

 Intel SGX: a dead end on consumer hardware

-Our first attempt was Intel SGX on a ThinkPad X13 (i5-10310U).
+My first attempt was Intel SGX on a ThinkPad X13 (i5-10310U).
 On paper, the CPU supports it.
-In practice, Lenovo's BIOS doesn't expose the Flexible Launch Control toggle, and without FLC the Linux kernel refuses to create the SGX device.
+In practice, Lenovo's BIOS doesn't expose the Flexible Launch Control (FLC) toggle, and without FLC the Linux kernel refuses to create the SGX device.
 A Thinkpad P1 Gen4 with a Xeon W-11855M then shockingly turned out not to support SGX at all.
 Intel quietly dropped it from 11th-gen client silicon.
 We're 0 for 2 on the SGX front.

 AWS Nitro Enclaves: it works, but you pay in plumbing

-It works.
-But requires some custom rigging.
+It works...but requires some custom rigging.

 Azure confidential VMs: where things clicked

-Azure's DC-series confidential VMs, running on AMD's SEV-SNP, turned out to be the straightforward answer.
-The CPU encrypts every page of guest memory.
-The hypervisor sees ciphertext.
-Barkd runs completely unmodified, with normal networking, normal disk persistence, no vsock plumbing, no proxy sitting in the middle of every connection.
+The CPU encrypts every page of guest memory and the hypervisor only sees ciphertext.
+Barkd runs completely unmodified, with normal networking, normal disk persistence, and no fancy vsock plumbing or proxy sitting in the middle of every connection.

 $ ssh azureuser@<vm-ip>